ogghst/grownode/docs/reference.md

 typedef void (*gn_leaf_task_callback)(gn_leaf_handle_t leaf_config);
 ```

-In this callback it is contained the business logic of the leaf, like
+In this callback it is contained the business logic of the leaf, like:

 - reading the Leaf parameter status
 - listening for parameter updates from external sources (network or internal)
 - updating the user UI
-- working with underline hardware resources
+- working with underlying hardware resources
 - updating its parameters

 ### Examples